Boise Rental Market & Vacancy Rates

 Speak to a Boise Income Property Expert.
 Contact Us or submit the form below – we look forward to assisting you.

-*This We Know Boise Rental Market Report is based on a survey of 9,018 rental units.
-It refers to the city of Boise and the surrounding areas of Meridian, Eagle, Kuna, Star, and Garden City.
-Select data obtained from the Intermountain MLS, Community Planning Association of Southwest Idaho, and the 2022 SW Idaho Vacancy Report Q3 from the Southwest Idaho Chapter of the National Association of Residential Property Managers.
+*This We Know Boise Rental Market Report is based on a survey of 3,204 rental units.
+It covers the city of Boise and the surrounding areas of Meridian, Eagle, Kuna, Star, and Garden City.
+Select data were obtained from the Intermountain MLS, the Community Planning Association of Southwest Idaho, and the 2024 SW Idaho Vacancy Report Q4 from the Southwest Idaho Chapter of the National Association of Residential Property Managers.